lnbthao/MusicPlayer/README.md

 # Report
 [Report.pdf](https://github.com/ThunSuy/FatalSiege/blob/master/BaoCao.pdf)

 # Introduction
-Fatal siege is a 2-player game, belonging to the tower defense genre combining real-time strategy, developed in the Python language, using the Pygame library.

 # How to install
 * Step 1: [Click here to download the game.](https://github.com/ThunSuy/FatalSiege)
 * Step 2: Click button Code and DOWLOAD ZIP.